Ivo-Balbaert/The_Way_to_Jai/1_What_is_Jai/1B_What_is_Jai - in depth.md

 - exceptions (too complex, weighs too heavy on performance)
 - RAII (Resource Acquisition Is Initialization), like: a struct has to have a copy constructor, move constructor, iterator, and so on, which leads to high friction

-4. Bounds checking (see ??), and initialization (see ??).

 All this _results_ in:

 1. An increase in developer's productivity (20 – 50 %) and joy and fun in programming, making the developer cycle more enjoyable: editing code, compiling, testing is very streamlined, fluid and low-friction, easy to refactor.

 2. No problems with different build tools on different OS's.

-3. Happy users of Jai programs.
+3. Happy developers/users of Jai programs.

 4. Reducing the need for debugging.